willbui69/english_2021/README.md

  Week 6: English in Real Life
  Week 7: English in Academic Environment

- It would be great to see the future changes in our course's syllabus from all of you.
-Besides that, we are struggling to seek for the best knowledge for each topic.
+ It would be great to see upcoming changes in our course's syllabus from all of you.
+Besides that, we are struggling to seek the best knowledge for each topic.
 Therefore, We are inviting you to:

  - Evaluate the current knowledge that we have already built.
  - Sugguest any advice and idea that we can improve the course's structure.
- - Offer other teaching metarials so that we can perfect each week lesson.
+ - Offer other teaching metarials so that we can perfect each week's lesson.

 Any contribution(s) from you in this project will be acknowledged.
 Without your expertise, this project is not possible!

 # For  Web developers

 While the content is the heart of this project, the interface is regarded as the skeleton.
 It is important to make this project appealing in the front end and working seamlessly in the back end.
-Bear that in mind, we need your expertise to design a web app that is elegant as well as appealing.
+Bearing that in mind, we need your expertise to design a web app that is elegant as well as attractive too.

-The innitial interface of the web app has been built.
+The initial interface of the web app has been built.
 It works as the starting point so all of us can develop other features from there.
-This setup already have webpack and other npm packages, loaders and plugins installed.
+This setup already has webpack and other npm packages, loaders and plugins installed.
 Currently, we will focus on the front end first, but there will be more work to be done for the lesson, exercise, and grade systems.

+Again, any contribution from you will be appreciated.

 ## Get Up and Running